 Competing capacity as defined by the CAM Regulation:

-Means capacities for which the available capacity in one of the concerned auctions cannot be allocated without fully or partly reducing the available capacity in the other concerned auction;
+Capacity for which the available capacity in one of the concerned auctions cannot be allocated without fully or partly reducing the available capacity in the other concerned auction;

-It takes place when an NP in the country or market zone A is bundled with two or more network points in the country or market zone B.
+Competing Auctions are one of the possible situations found at bundled network points.
+They occur when an NP in the country or market zone A is bundled with two or more network points in the country or market zone B.

 Auction Results Evaluation: